At a Glance

 - A commitment to ongoing professional development and training.

-- A caring and compassionate approach to working with children.
+- A caring and compassionate approach to working with young people.

 - Resilience in handling challenging situations, both physically and emotionally.